-The Communications Management Standard (CMS) is the only globally recognised quality certification for PR and communications agencies.
+The Consultancy Management Standard (CMS) is the only globally recognised quality certification for PR and communications agencies.

 If your organisation runs professionally and ethically – get the paper to prove it.

 CMS combines elements of ISO and Investors in People with criteria specific to public relations consultancies.
 The standard was first developed by PRCA in the UK in 1997 and has since grown to become adopted internationally.

 The standard is mandatory in a number of ICCO member countries and in 2021, a new Quality and Standards Group was established to use CMS in ICCO’s drive towards improving professional standards globally.

 Why get CMS?